tweag/pirouette/DESIGN.md

 Defined in [`Pirouette.Symbolic.Eval`], the symbolic environment contains the
 following:

-1. A set of unordered definitions in which to evaluate the term.
-For instance, if your term is `foldr @Integer @Integer (\(x : Integer) (y : Integer) . x +
+1. A set of unordered definitions in which to evaluate the term, that is a value of type `PrtUnorderedDefs lang`.
+For instance, if your term is `foldr
-   y) 0 l`, then `foldr` and `l` have to come from somewhere, and it will probably be the example language's standard library augmented with the definition of the list of integers `l`, and that would be the set of definitions in the environment.
+   @Integer @Integer (\(x : Integer) (y : Integer) . x + y) 0 l`, then `foldr`
+   and `l` have to come from somewhere, and it will probably be the example language's standard library augmented with the definition of the list of integers `l`, and that would be the set of definitions in the environment.

 2. Two “solvers” that are functions taking a problem and trying to solve it.
 The one of interest to us in the symbolic evaluation is `solvePathProblem ::